Limitless-Hoops/limitless-hoops/docs/businessLogic.md

 # Limitless Hoops Booking System 2.0 - Business Logic & Frontend Views

-Based on the 20 positives and 20 negatives from the current system, here is an initial breakdown of the business rules and the frontend views we need to support them.

 ## 1. User Accounts & Roles
 Accounts are absolutely necessary to solve the current pain points.
 We need distinct experiences for different types of users: